chenzhiyuanding/czy.GitHub.io/index.md

 | **Polycystic**                 | 80         | 106        | 25         | 6          | 0           |
 | **Infertility**                | 60         | 99         | 49         | 16         | 5           |

-These women will continue to prepare for pregnancy for up to 9 cycles.
-During each cycle during pregnancy, menstrual information, basal body temperature and cervical mucus trait data will be continuously recorded, and LH test strips and pictures of early pregnancy test strips will be uploaded to the database.
+In order to ensure the validity of the experiment, we excluded the pregnant women with infertility in Table 1, and divided the remaining 1636 pregnant women into four groups, with 409 pregnant women in each group, using Shecare according to our requirements.
+The APP (the iFAM method has been deployed into the Shecare APP) will last for up to 9 cycles of pregnancy preparation.
+Among them, the first group of pregnant women only entered the menstrual period information to predict the ovulation day and menstrual period according to the calendar method;
+the second group of pregnant women uploaded ovulation test strips to the Shecare APP based on the calendar method; and the third group of pregnant women used the calendar. method, ovulation test strips and measuring basal body temperature to prepare for pregnancy; finally, the fourth group of pregnant women signed a nine-month pregnancy guarantee plan with us, that is, every cycle of this group of pregnant women during pregnancy will continue in the APP Record menstrual information, ovulation test strips, cervical mucus, basal body temperature and intercourse data.

-Among them, the pictures of LH test strips are marked with Labelme software.
-Labelme is an image labeling tool developed by the Computer Science and Artificial Intelligence Laboratory (CSAIL) of MIT.
-People can use this tool to create customized labeling tasks or perform image labeling.
-The source code of the project is open source.
+Among them, the thermometers used by the above-mentioned women preparing to upload their basal body temperature data include the Shecare basic model (BL-T980) and the smart model (YC-K399B), and the ovulation test strips used are Shecare ovulation test strips.
+In addition, the ovulation test strip pictures obtained in the iFAM method were marked with Labelme software.
+Labelme is an image annotation tool developed by the Computer Science and Artificial Intelligence Laboratory (CSAIL) of MIT.
+People can use this tool to create customized annotation tasks or perform image annotation.
+The source code of the project has been open sourced.

 ### Ablation experiment

-In the ablation experiment, the accuracy of predicting ovulation day and menstrual period was compared with multi-modal data fusion and single-modal, two-dimensional or three-dimensional modal data fusion.
-The accuracy of the iFAM method in identifying ovulation days (Accuracy1) is as high as 89%, and the accuracy in predicting menstruation (Accuracy2) is as high as 93%.
-The accuracy of predicting ovulation day and menstrual period is higher than that of single-modal, two-dimensional or three-dimensional modal data fusion.
+Firstly, we compared the accuracy of the iFAM method in predicting ovulation days and menstrual periods with single-, two-, or three-dimensional data prediction methods using the above-mentioned control group for 9 months of pregnancy.
+From Table 2, it can be seen that the accuracy of iFAM method in identifying ovulation day (Accuracy1) is as high as 89%, and the accuracy in predicting menstrual period (Accuracy2) is as high as 93%.
+Higher accuracy than predictions of ovulation day and menstrual period by unimodal, two-dimensional or three-dimensional modal data methods.

+Secondly, we analyzed the effect of the iFAM method and the traditional ovulation day method on pregnancy success in age-based women trying to conceive.
+It is widely believed that the prime time to have children is in the 20s.
+Eggs are of the highest quality when you are in your 20s, and sperm quality is generally healthy for men of that age.
+Generally speaking, people are at their best fertile during this time, but many may not be mentally or financially ready for it.
+In your 30s, your chances of getting pregnant are only slightly lower than in your 20s.
+35s is often emphasized because that's about when the decline gets faster.
+Although fertility does decline over time, it declines more rapidly after age 35.
+The number of pregnancies in your 40s is increasing every year, largely because of assisted reproductive technology (ART) procedures such as in vitro fertilization (IVF)[7].

 TABLE II.
 TABLE OF RESULTS OF ABLATION EXPERIMENTS